-An email domain refers to a specific company or organization in which a collection of email addresses exists in “firstname.lastname@example.org,” with the username being unique to each employee or member of said organization.
+An email domain refers to a specific company or organization in which web hosting email addresses exist in “firstname.lastname@example.org.”
+The username is unique to each employee or member of said organization.

-For example, if an individual wished to send an email from their Hotmail account to a friend who also used Hotmail, they would type in “@hotmail.com” behind their friend’s name in the “To:” field and then click “Send.”
+Some of the most popular email domains are yahoo.com or hotmail.com.
+For example, if you want to send an email from the Hotmail account to a friend who also used Hotmail, they would type in “@hotmail.com” behind their friend’s name in the “To:” field and then click “Send.”
 This is due to @hotmail.com being that person’s email address provided by their respective internet service provider [ISP].

 In most cases, when sending an email, clicking on your recipient’s ISP directly will automatically fill it into the “To:” field of your email.

 A person can also send emails from their “@yahoo.com” or “@gmail.com” addresses to contacts with the same respective ISP, which is more common than sending a web address where both sender and recipient are Hotmail users.

 These are just three of the most famous examples of different organizations that have become recognized for providing free email services.
 However, there are many more companies today that offer email services in addition to paid hosting solutions.

 What is the domain of my email address?

 There are several common types of email addresses, like:

 “Username@domain.com”, or “email@example.com”.
 The part after @ symbol is the domain name.
 There are two main email address components: 1) your username (the part before @), and 2) the domain name (the part after it).

 For example, if someone’s email address were firstname.lastname@example.org, his username would be ‘john’ and yahoo.com would be his domain name; if someone’s email address were email@example.com, her username would be ‘jane’ and gmail.com would be her domain name; etc.